wolfie/neat-dhcpd/README.md

 I made this because I wanted to assign known IPs to my home network, but all DHCP servers come bundled with an entire firewall ecosystem, and I didn't want it to be like that.

+## ⚠️ In development ⚠️

+A lot of wild development is being done atm until the project is getting its 1.0.0 MVP status.
+Moderate efforts are being done to keep changes backwards compatible, but if things break, it's best to just delete the `db.sqlite` file and start from scratch for now.

 ## Installing and Running

 ```bash